 (3) A licence or an exemption under this Part is not required in respect of artificial insemination where the artificial insemination is carried out by prescribed persons in prescribed circumstances.

-[Section 28 amended by No. 17 of 2004 s.
+[Section 28 amended: No. 17 of 2004 s.
 22; No. 28 of 2006 s.
 270(2).]

 28A.
 Exemptions relating to storage of certain embryos